team-charls/netpbm-wic-codec/default.ruleset.md

 **Rationale**: many false warnings due to output parameters.
 Other analyzers are better as they check if the variable is used before initialized.

 - C26821: For '', consider using gsl::span instead of std::span to guarantee runtime bounds safety (gsl.view)
 **Rationale**: preference is to use types from the std namespace.

-- C28290: The annotation for function '{ctor}' contains more Externals than the actual number of parameters.
-**Rationale**: false warnings (VS 2022 17.4.0)